flisko/BettingdApp/README.md

 "npm -v"

 # Next install git.
-After installation re-open command prompt with elevated privleges
+After installation RE-OPEN command prompt with elevated privleges!!!
 https://git-scm.com/downloads

 # After that change directory to a working folder and clone the git in command prompt with